Research Staff

 Anahi Molar Cruz

-Anahi Molar Cruz is an Engineer/Scientist III in the Energy Systems and Climate Analysis group at the Electric Power Research Institute (EPRI).
+Anahi Molar Cruz is a Research Staff Level V in the Energy Systems and Climate Analysis group at EPRI.
 Before joining EPRI, Anahi worked as a research associate at the Chair of Renewable and Sustainable Energy Systems of the Technical University of Munich (TUM) on a wide range of energy-related projects including the integrated modeling of energy systems, the design of decarbonization pathways for the electric and heat sectors at diverse spatial scales, and the techno-economic optimization of geothermal energy utilization.

 Anahi holds a BS in Mechanical Engineering from ITESM (Mexico) and a MS in Power Engineering from TUM (Germany) where she is a PhD candidate.